SysdataSpA/Docker/README.md

 that looks for a resource locally and if not available or not still valid it will download it.
 Before all it looks in Memory Cache or File System (depending your settings) using MD5 of his url as key.
 If there is a resource locally, it checks the validity using the ExpirationDatePlist (depending useExpirationDatePlist settings) and checks its expiration date.
-If resource is still valid is returned immediately, otherwise it fires a HEAD request (depending of useHeadRequestToCheckUpdates setting) to compare the Modified-Date.
+If resource is still valid is returned immediately, otherwise it fires a **HEAD request** (depending of useHeadRequestToCheckUpdates setting) to **compare the Modified-Date**.
 If Modified-Date is the same, local resource is valid and returned, otherwise it starts to download the update.
 Once the resource is download it will update the expiration date inside the ExpirationDatePlist (if used), saved inside NSCache (if set) and into File System (if set).
 You can use the second signature with NSMutableRequest if the web server requires more specific parameters before providing resources (ex. header custom, HTTP post method, ...).

-SDDownloadManager can be also used to count in batch the total size of resources at given urls.
+SDDownloadManager can be also used to **count in batch the total size of resources** at given urls.

 ```